beathvn/mastering-python/README.md

   - `uv add --script script.py "numpy"` adds the dependency to the script (in the comments that where been added on top of the script)
 - **with python projects**
   - `uv init` init git repo, creates a bunch of files
+  - `uv init --lib numbers` inits the folder structure for a library called numbers
+  - **uv add**
     - `uv add numpy` adds the dependency to the project (creates also a .venv folder in the project for the first extra dependency added)
+    - `uv add numpy --editable path/to/library` adds the dependency in editable mode
+    - to add packages from a private source follow this [documentation](https://docs.astral.sh/uv/guides/integration/alternative-indexes/).
+In a nutshell: you need to add manually the uv index, set the environmental variables (that depend on the index name) and can then install the package with `uv add <package> --index <index-name>`.
   - `uv remove numpy` removes the dependency from the project
   - `uv run main.py` equivalent to the script part
   - `uv sync` syncs the dependencies with the virtual environment - this automatically runs before `uv run` command
   - `uv lock` creates lock files

-### Versions

-The '^' sign for a version (in [pyproject.toml](./pyproject.toml)), allows updates for minor versions, but nor for major versions.
-This is the default behaviour, when simply adding a package with `poetry add requests`.
-To control the version that is installed you can use:

-- `poetry add requests@2.12.1` to install a specific version
-- `poetry add requests^2.12.1` to install the most recent minor-version following the `2.12.1` version, but it won't install `3.x.x`.
-This is the default behavior.
-- `poetry add requests~2.12.1` to install the most recent patch-version following the `2.12.1` version, but it won't install `2.13.x`.

 ## Git pre-commits